Lucas-Eduardo-Goncalves/arkyn-documentation/src/docs/api/http-traffic-record/compose-http-traffic-record.md

----
-title: Compose HTTP Traffic Record
+# Compose HTTP Traffic Record
----

 This endpoint is responsible for receiving data from a complete HTTP transaction (request, response, and traffic metadata) and composing a consolidated `HttpTrafficRecord`.
 This process is usually triggered by an internal event after a monitored request completes.